Imre Kertész

 Wikipedia

-Imre Kertész (born November 9, 1929, Budapest) is a Hungarian Jewish author, Holocaust concentration camp survivor, and winner of the Nobel Prize in Literature in 2002 "for writing that upholds the fragile experience of the individual against the barbaric arbitrariness of history".
+Imre Kertész (9 November 1929 - 31 March 2016) was a Hungarian author, Holocaust concentration camp survivor, and recipient of the 2002 Nobel Prize in Literature, "for writing that upholds the fragile experience of the individual against the barbaric arbitrariness of history".
+He was the first Hungarian to win the Nobel in Literature.
+His works deal with themes of Nazi holocaust, dictatorship and personal freedom.
+He died on 31 March 2016, aged 86, at his home in Budapest after suffering from Parkinson's disease for several years.